Anemon is dedicated to producing documentaries, educational programmes and cross-media projects as a catalyst for discussion, inspiration and impact.

 - Hellenic Film Academy winner “The Game Must Go On” follows a group of kids as they fight for their right to play in one of Greece’s most densly populated cities (SKAI, BBC WORLD, GFC).

 In parallel, cross-media projects and exhibitions Twice a Stranger, A Balkan Tale, War & Peace in the Balkans and Metsovo 1900 produced with leading museums, foundations and educational institutions in the UK, Germany, Sweden, Egypt, Turkey, Cyprus and the Balkans, have sought to influence public perceptions of the Ottoman Empire across the Balkans, by using recent historical research to help resolve political conflict.
 Cross-media exhibition History Lost traced the looting of archaeological sites around the world, demonstrating how objects lose their historic value when taken out of their native setting.
+Our latest cross-media project, Foodprint, is a photography exhibition and educational programme about the Mediterranean Diet and why it is relevant to our lives today.

 Since 2009, Anemon co-organises CineDoc and Cinedoc Kids, an innovative public media initiative, screening award winning documentaries that can impact our lives.